-Silicone sealants are the most widely used industrial sealants as they are easy to process and apply, as well as come with multiple other benefits.
-They are versatile and cure into tough, rubber-like, watertight seals, especially used in construction and automotive industry from engine gaskets to swimming pools.
+Industrial silicone sealant systems are the most widely used solutions in many applications.
+They are easy to process and apply, as well as come with multiple other benefits.
+Additionally, they are versatile and cure into tough, rubber-like, watertight seals.
+These are common especially in construction and automotive industry from engine gaskets to swimming pools.

 Silicone sealants are generally resistant to chemicals, moisture and weathering, making them suitable for indoor and outdoor applications.
 Silicone sealant can also be modified to match the needs of a specific application.

 Next to being resistant to weathering, moisture and some chemicals, silicone sealants can have other properties which benefit specific applications.
 These include:

 - Heat resistance: general purpose silicone sealants are somewhat heat resistant.
 However, when continuous exposure to high temperatures is involved, it is good to opt for a heat resistant silicone sealant.
 These can withstand up to 315ºC (600ºF).